klavinslab/aqualib/doc/cloning_the_Aquarium_way.md

 Cloning the Aquarium way
 ===

 This documentation is used as a reference for using Aquarium to do cloning work via Tasks.
 A read through is recommended for new Aquarium users.
-In case you have any questions, contact this document author Yaoyu Yang by <yaoyu@uw.edu> or post notes in discussion board in Aquarium.
+In case you have any questions, contact this document authors Yaoyu Yang at <yaoyu@uw.edu>, Miles Gander at <gander.miles@gmail.com> or post notes in discussion board in Aquarium.

 Samples and Items
 ---